Welcome to our new article about Melatonin and its effect on fertility.

 - Mitochondrial Biogenesis: The better sleep you have, the better you will experience energy by boosting Mitochondrial Biogenesis, and eventually, that leads to better fuel of sperm cells, as well as overall health.

-The other important factors are that Melatonin deficiency can also lead reduce Neurogenesis and BDNF production in the Hippocampus area, which causes anxiety and depression.
+Melatonin deficiency can reduce Neurogenesis and BDNF production in the Hippocampus area.
+This causes anxiety and depression.

-Anxiety and depression also affect our overall cell health middle to long-term for sure.
-This is huge because the more you have anxiety and depression, the more likely you will experience attractive negative habits such as alcohol, smoking, and even drugs, making it worse for fertility.
+Anxiety and depression also affect our overall cell health from the middle to the long term.
+This is huge because the more you have anxiety and depression, the more likely you will experience negative habits.
+These include alcohol, smoking, and even drugs.
+This makes it worse for fertility.

 Related: Why is BDNF Protein Crucial For Depression And Anxiety?